pipe-cd/pipecd/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement Request
-about: Suggest an enhancement to the this project
+about: Suggest an enhancement to this project
 labels: kind/enhancement

 ---